What Manafort's Indictment Reveals About His New York City Real Estate Deals

 1. Where did the money come from?

-According to the indictment, Manafort and a business partner, Rick Gates, secretly earned money from a Ukrainian strongman allied with Vladimir Putin.
+According to the indictment, Manafort and a business partner, Rick Gates, secretly earned money from a Ukrainian strongman allied with Russian President Vladimir Putin.
 They then allegedly funneled the money through offshore bank accounts to the Brooklyn townhouse and the SoHo condo, among other deals.

 2. Why did Manafort structure the deals this way?